ml4wifi-devs/mapc-mab/docs/design.md

     $x_1, x_2, x_3,\ldots \in \mathcal{X}$ to a system

-2.  applying action $x_t$, the agent observes an outcome $y_t$, which the system randomly generates according to a conditional probability measure $q_\theta(\cdot | x_t)$
+2.  applying action $x_t$, the agent observes an outcome $y_t$, which the system randomly generates, according to a conditional probability measure $q_\theta(\cdot | x_t)$

 3. The agent enjoys a reward $r_t = r(y_t)$, where $r$ is a known